 Rosyth’s location allows access to a large regional workforce across Fife, Edinburgh and the wider Central Belt

-Dockyard/Babcock
+Rosyth Dockyard/Babcock

-Queensferry One/Scarbrough Muir
+Queensferry One/Scarborough Muir

 HMS Caledonia/MOD